mother-of-all-self-hosting/ansible-role-backup_borg/docs/configuring-backup-borg.md

 BorgBackup is a deduplicating backup program with optional compression and encryption.
 That means your daily incremental backups can be stored in a fraction of the space and is safe whether you store it at home or on a cloud service.

+See the borgmatic's [documentation](https://torsion.org/borgmatic/reference/configuration/) to learn what BorgBackup does and why it might be useful to you.

 ## Prerequisites

 ### Set up a remote server for storing backups